mackensen/moodle-hat/README.md

 #### Known issues

-The initial provisioning task can take a long time because it clones the Moodle git repository from github.
+- The initial provisioning task can take a long time because it clones the Moodle git repository from github.
+- If you destroy and re-create the VM delete `config.php` inside the shared `moodle/` folder otherwise core Moodle won't re-install.

 ## Copyright / License